swiftlang/swift-evolution/proposals/NNNN-unlock-existentials-with-fixed-associated-types.md

 ## Introduction

 Today, Swift protocols are divided into two categories: those that _can_ be used as fully-fledged types, and those that `can only be used as generic constraints because they have 'Self' or associated type requirements`.
 However, in some cases where a protocol inherits and fixes the associated types of another protocol - that doesn't have `Self` requirements, this constraint seems rather unintuitive.
-This proposal aims to relax this needless constraint allowing such protocols to be used as Types.
+This proposal aims to relax this needless constraint allowing such protocols to be used as types.

 ## Motivation

-Currently, any protocol that has associated type requirements is not allowed to be used as a Type.
+Currently, any protocol that has associated type requirements is not allowed to be used as a type.
 That's a sensible constraint; however, considering that the associated types of some protocols are known, this restriction can become quite frustrating:

 ```swift
 protocol Identifiable {